 Risk band and label 1, Very low.

 Expected frequency of negative return over 20-year period Negligible.

-Investment performance objective[§] To achieve a net return that matches or exceeds the RBA cash rate.[¶]
+To achieve a net return that matches or exceeds the RBA cash rate. ¶

-Minimum investment timeframe Be prepared to stay invested in this option for at least one year before it meets its objectives.
+Be prepared to stay invested in this option for at least one year before it meets its objectives.

-What type of investment is it?
 An investment in bank term deposits and at-call cash accounts.
 The aim is to provide a high level of security of the capital value of your investment.